DSA-IITJ-2024/ideathon-code-submission-b22mt024/README.md

         Bellman.c: -"./bellman"
         floyd.c: - "./floyd"

-5. After Executing, The program will ask for input and output IATA codes.
-For that, you can refer to the CSV files.
-The airport file contains information about every airport.
-There, you can find IATA codes; there is also a route CSV file where only the IATA codes are mentioned of source and destination airports.
+5. After Executing The program will ask for input and output IATA codes For that you can reffer to the CSV files the airports file contains informatation of every airport there you can find IATA codes, there is also a routes csv file where only the IATA codes are mentioned of source and destinatation airports.
-6. an SVG File was generated on this dataset, which visualizes the data along with the weights.
-You can refer to that to verify the output.
+6. There is a SVG File that was gentrated on this dataset which visvalizes the data along with the weights you can refer to that to verify the output.
 7. the timecomplexity.xlxs file contains the result graphs.